snowdj/bradonomics.github.io/_posts/2012-09-04-bjj-business-model.md

 Most people will still feel like leaving at around 18 months but knowing they can be a lifetime member by sticking around only six more, they likely will stick around.
 The school owner gets more money per student than they would otherwise and students can see a light at the end of the tunnel.

 My numbers could be off and if you've been tracking how long your students stay, you can adjust these numbers to better fit your school.
 Maybe your average student stays for only one year, or maybe they stay for three.
-In any case the plan still works---you get more money per student than you would otherwise.
+In any case, the plan still works---you get more money per student than you would otherwise.

 I'd love to hear thoughts about this model.
 If you've tried something like this or plan to try, please [email me](mailto:brad@bradonomics.com) and let me know.
 I'd be very interested in your results.